 - Newspaper - Newspaper inserts can be recycled as well.

 - Plastic Containers - Please no plastic bags, films, or Styrofoam.
 No containers that contained motor oil or pesticides are accepted.
-Milk jugs, soda, water bottles, and detergent bottles (plastics #1 and #2 only).
+Milk jugs, soda, water bottles, plastic cups, and detergent bottles (plastics #1, #2 and #5 only).
 Rinse out the container and caps/lids should be left on.
 Spray nozzles should be removed and discarded.

 - Spiral Containers - Tubular, fiberboard containers with metal or plastic end caps.

 Note: All materials except for cardboard and glass can go into the “Mixed Recycling” containers.
 There are separate marked containers for cardboard and glass.

 Note: No plastic bags, please!
 Return them to a grocery store that offers plastic bag recycling.

 The drop-off site at Blair Elementary School has been closed.
 This site has been relocated to Ogden Park.
 The Castle Hayne site has been permanently closed due to excessive illegal dumping.

 Residents in the Wilmington city limits can learn more about recycling services on the City of Wilmington site.

 Recycling has numerous benefits, including protecting our water quality, reducing air pollution, saving needed landfill space, conserving natural resources, creating jobs, and providing industry with raw materials for new products.